RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Business Analysis.md

 - Integration constraints: The system should be able to integrate with other tools and systems used by the organization, such as accounting software, marketing tools, and fundraising platforms.
 This will help to ensure data consistency and reduce the need for manual data entry.

 ## Business operational modes
 In the event of an unsteady state of business operation, Family Initiative, Inc. needs to develop contingency plans to ensure that business activities can continue even when the proposed system is not available due to unexpected situations such as accidents or natural disasters.
 In manual operation mode, staff members will need to follow predetermined procedures and protocols to ensure that critical business functions continue to be performed.
-The proposed system needs to be backedup and redundancies to minimize disruptions to business operations in a situation of down operations.
+The proposed system needs to be backed up and redundancies to minimize disruptions to business operations in a situation of down operations.
 These measures will allow Family Initiative, Inc. to continue providing essential services to autistic children and their families and will automate processes once the system is back online.

 ## Business operational quality
-Family Initiative, Inc. primarily focus on the quality of care provided to autistic children and their families.
+Family Initiative, Inc. primarily focuses on the quality of care provided to autistic children and their families.
 This includes the accuracy and reliability of assessments, the effectiveness of treatment plans, and the timely delivery of therapy sessions.
-They tend to prioritizes quality care, Record keeping, regulatory compliance, information security, administrative processes.
+They tend to prioritize quality care, Recordkeeping, regulatory compliance, information security, and administrative processes.

 ## Business structure
 ![Business structure](https://github.com/RequirementsFGCUcaballotti4514/FamilyInitiativeProject/blob/main/Diagrams/Business%20Structure.JPG)

-# Preliminary operational concept of proposed system
+# Preliminary operational concept of the proposed system
 ![login page](https://github.com/RequirementsFGCUcaballotti4514/FamilyInitiativeProject/blob/main/Diagrams/Family%20Hub.jpg)
 ![landing dash](https://github.com/RequirementsFGCUcaballotti4514/FamilyInitiativeProject/blob/main/Diagrams/Family%20Hub%20(1).jpg)
 ![client page](https://github.com/RequirementsFGCUcaballotti4514/FamilyInitiativeProject/blob/main/Diagrams/Family%20Hub%20(2).jpg)
 ![chat](https://github.com/RequirementsFGCUcaballotti4514/FamilyInitiativeProject/blob/main/Diagrams/Family%20Hub%20(3).jpg)
-Description of wireframe: The first page is the login.
+Description of a wireframe: The first page is the login.
 After a successful login, the second slide shows the home page with the left side containing different pages that can be navigated to.
 The top displays what page you are currently on along with your user name and photo.
 The home page on the left side contains scheduling information of the current user, along with company events.
 The right side is a brief overview of client information.
-Clicking on the clients tab on the left side will display client information, a graph displaying behavior improvements(lower is better) along with notes about the client.
+Clicking on the client's tab on the left side will display client information, a graph displaying behavior improvements(lower is better) along with notes about the client.
 Clicking on the chat will bring up slide four where you can group chat with team members, managers, and client parents.

 ## Preliminary operational concept